Quantum mechanical Pauli exchange energy is unreal.

 Coulomb force or electric energy is invalid in unreal quantum mechanical molecules.

-Quantum mechanical spreading probability wavefunction cannot use real Coulomb electric force for molecular bonds.
+Quantum mechanical spreading probability wavefunction without really moving electrons cannot use real Coulomb electric force for molecular bonds.

 (Fig.1) ↓ No Coulomb force between two quantum wavefunctions.

-In fact, quantum mechanical probability wavefunction is unphysical and unable to use ordinary Coulomb electric force for forming covalent molecular bonds.
+In fact, quantum mechanical unphysical probability wavefunction always spreading in all space as electron clouds in useless Schrödinger equation is unable to use ordinary Coulomb electric force for forming covalent molecular bonds.

-On the other hand, quantum mechanical unphysical probability wavefunction or electron cloud must always spread out symmetrically around the nucleus to infinity.
+On the other hand, quantum mechanical unphysical probability wavefunction or electron cloud must always spread out symmetrically around the nucleus to infinity by fantasy superposition or parallel universes, which cannot express real moving electrons.

-This symmetrically-spreading quantum mechanical wavefunction or electron cloud is like the symmetrical spherical charge which average electron's position is at the same position as the central nucleus, which generates the zero net charge by the negative electron and positive nucleus canceling each other.
+The symmetrically-spreading quantum mechanical probability wavefunction or electron cloud is like the symmetrical spherical charge which average electron's position is at the same position as the central nucleus, which generates the zero net charge by the negative electron and positive nucleus canceling each other.

 If the quantum mechanical spreading wavefunction tries to shrink only to one position, the localized shrunk wavefunction or de Broglie wave becomes sharper (= de Broglie wavelength is shorter ), and the electron's kinetic energy drastically increases, which disagrees with experimental atomic energies.

-As a result, the unphysical quantum mechanical wavefunction, which cannot use the real Coulomb force for forming molecular bonds, has to rely on another unphysical energy called exchange energy allegedly caused by lower kinetic energy.
+As a result, the unphysical quantum mechanical spreading probability wavefunction, which cannot use the real Coulomb force for forming molecular bonds, has to rely on another unphysical energy called exchange energy allegedly caused by lower kinetic energy (= higher kinetic energy is unreal quantum Pauli principle ).

 (Fig.2) ↓ An electron-1 must exist in two different H atoms-A and B simultaneously.

-To generate covalent molecular bond energy (or strong Pauli repulsive energy ), each quantum mechanical electron must exist in all different atoms in a molecule simultaneously.
+Also for unphysical quantum mechanical molecules to generate covalent molecular bond energy (or strong Pauli repulsive energy ), they require each quantum mechanical electron to exist in all different atoms in a molecule simultaneously to generate the fictitious exchange kinetic energy-molecular bonds.

 For example, in the upper hydrogen H2 molecule consisting of two H atoms-A and B, both the electron-1 and electron-2 must exist in two different H atoms-A and B simultaneously ( this p.3, this p.11, this p.4 ).